 Finally, one of the biggest problems many businesses experience with their printers is how much they cost.
 Constant printing uses lots of paper, toner, and electricity, and it can also result in secondary costs such as lost productivity.

-If you find your MFP is costing your business too much, there are a few things you can do to alleviate the problem.
+If you find your multifunction printer is costing your business too much, there are a few things you can do to alleviate the problem.

-By implementing print passwords or different settings for different users, you can reduce unnecessary or wasteful printing and keep track of heavy print users to ensure they are making the best use of your MFP.
+- Change User Permissions – By implementing print passwords or different settings for different users, you can reduce unnecessary or wasteful printing and keep track of heavy print users to ensure they are making the best use of your multifunction printer.

-Does every desk in your office have a printer?
+- Consolidate Printers – Does every desk in your office have a printer?
 This is a good way to ensure lots of unnecessary printing.
-By consolidating to fewer devices, such as a single business-class MFP, you gain more control and reduce your employee’s temptation to print when it’s not needed.
+By consolidating to fewer devices, such as a single business-class multifunction printer, you gain more control and reduce your employee’s temptation to print when it’s not needed.